 Other theorists and psychologists believe that intelligence should be defined in more practical terms.
 For example, what types of behaviors help you get ahead in life?
 Which skills promote success?
 Think about this for a moment.
-Being able to recite all 44 presidents of the United States in order is an excellent party trick, but will knowing this make you a better person?
+Being able to recite all the presidents of the United States in order is an excellent party trick, but will knowing this make you a better person?

 Robert Sternberg developed another theory of intelligence, which he titled the triarchic theory of intelligence because it sees intelligence as comprised of three parts (Sternberg, 1988): practical, creative, and analytical intelligence (Figure 1).